Middle-third facial reconstruction

 Biomodels for the Reconstruction of the Facial Middle Third

-Biomodels are anatomical models derived from a tomographic image of the patient, which allows us to obtain a representative 3D image of the patient's situation.
-Biomodels provide the surgeon with certain phases prior to surgery, which would otherwise be more complicated or require more effort and time.
-Among them: convincing the patient to carry out the treatment and precise planning of the surgical procedure.
+Biomodels are anatomical models derived from a tomographic image of the patient, which allows to obtain a 3D image of the patient's initial situation.
+Biomodels help the surgeon to prepare the treatment, which would otherwise be more complicated or require more effort and time.
+Some advantages include convincing the patient to carry out the treatment and precise planning of the surgical procedure.
 Biomodels can be helpful in planning incisions and osteotomies.
-In addition, biomodels are clinically proven to reduce surgery times and thus patient exposure to anesthesia and blood loss.
-In the reconstruction of the facial middle third, since the surgical planning of these fractures is highly complex, biomodels have been shown to optimize planning and, therefore, results.
+In addition, biomodels are clinically proven to reduce surgery times and therefore the patient exposure to anesthesia and blood loss.